-- 2A: Personnel involved in the Trial: This form should be completed with the names of all personnel involved in the trial, including all individuals who entered data and/or worked on the trial (general field workers, harvest assistants, QC, QA, SD, and RFC do not need to be included).
-If the individual has an eNotebook username, it should be provided. - 2B: Qualifications Summary: A completed qualifications summary (provided in the paper raw data book) or CV and training records are to be uploaded to the eFDBfor each person listed in 2A.
+2A: Personnel involved in the Trial: This form should be completed with the names of all personnel involved in the trial, including all individuals who entered data and/or worked on the trial (general field workers, harvest assistants, QC, QA, SD, and RFC do not need to be included).
+If the individual has an eNotebook username, it should be provided.

+NOTE: CV and training records are to be uploaded to the trial eFDB or Facility Files eFDB for each person listed in 2A.
 The original CV should be signed or initialed and dated.
-CVs and training records must be certified copies, citing where the originals are located. - 2C: Temporary/Season Personnel Involved in Trial: This optional form may be used to list personnel who were involved in critical parts of the trial, such as timing pass times or harvesting, but who did not record data and are not listed on 2A.
-This sheet may be used to name the person and the portion of the trial in which they took part, along with the training they received and who did the training.
+CVs and training records must be certified copies, citing where the originals are located.
+The Facility Files eFDB form Test Site Personnel Training Records Log may be used for documenting training contemporaneously.

+- 2B: Field Research Director Information:: This form is used to provide the contact information for the Field Research Director and the location of facility file raw data for the test site. - 2C: Temporary/Seasonal Personnel Involved in Trial: This optional form may be used to list personnel who were involved in critical parts of the trial, such as timing pass times or harvesting, but who did not record data and are not listed on 2A.
+This form may be used to name the person and the portion of the trial in which they took part, along with the training they received and who did the training.

-PART 3 - USE THE NOTES OR DOCUMENT UPLOADS
+PART 3 - NOTES AND COMMUNICATIONS

-The Notes log section of the eFDB forms are the preferred location for the documentation of communications.
-The Part 3.
-Notes and Communication Log form provided in the paper raw data book, may instead or in addition, be used for documentation (written logs, phone logs, emails, etc.) of any communication directly involving conduct of the trial that is not documented elsewhere or does not fit elsewhere.
-Upload to the eFDB documents any emails that are relevant; these do not need to be initialed and dated.
+The Notes button in the eFDB forms or Part 3A Notes and Communications log form are the preferred locations for the documentation of communications.
+Record any communication directly involving conduct of the trial that is not documented elsewhere or does not fit elsewhere.
+Upload to the eFDB documents any emails that are relevant.
 Uploaded e-mails do not need to also appear in a communication log.
 The types of events the communication log/ Notes log may include, but are not limited to:

-- a. notification/discussion of protocol or SOP deviations - b. discussions of GLP confirmation of the test substance - c. discussion/questions concerning the test substance application, sampling or shipping - d. any unusual events that may affect the integrity of the trial - discussions with farm manager or maintenance farm crew
+- a. notification/discussion of protocol or SOP deviations - b. discussions of GLP confirmation of the test substance

+- c. discussion/questions concerning the test substance application, sampling or shipping - d. any unusual events that may affect the integrity of the trial - e. discussions with farm manager or maintenance farm crew